SagarChalke222/TestAutomationChallenge/README.md

 # TestAutomationChallenge

-This project is focused on automating Mytheresa website in order to validate login functionality and hyperlinks on a webpage.
+This project is focused on automating a website in order to validate login functionality and hyperlinks on a webpage.

 This project is useful to validate login using different browsers in different environments.

+### Answers for Basics, Test case challenge and Automation test challenge (Test case 3 only) can be read from Technical Challenge.pdf.

 ### Prerequisites
 1. Install Eclipse IDE for java developers